Welcome to the Home of Guilderland Prep Baseball!

 For the 11 and 12 Year Old Player

-With the 2022 season behind us, this is a reminder that in early April our attention turns to the 2023 Spring baseball season for the 13-year-old player.
+With the 2023 season behind us, this is a reminder that in early April our attention turns to the 2024 Spring baseball season for the 13-year-old player.

 If you’re interested in playing baseball after Cal Ripken or Little League, you can register to play on a team with Guilderland Prep Baseball.
 No tryouts….just an interest or desire to play baseball.

-If you’re on a travel team, but not playing school ball, consider playing on a Guilderland Recreation team.
+If you’re on a travel team, but not playing school ball, consider playing on a Guilderland Prep-Baseball team.
 Every effort will be taken to populate a team with 13-year-old players as this may be their first experience on a 90-foot infield.

 Registration cost is $300 per player and registration opens on March 1st.